 While there is news of a real estate downslide in London, one city development firm seems to be undeterred at fighting the gloom.
-A daring entrepreneurial company- Oceanic Developments, (in association with asset managers Misland Capital), has recently launched a mega project that will refurbish the historic Titanic headquarters into a plush string of luxury apartments.
+A daring entrepreneurial company- Oceanic Developments, (in association with asset managers Misland Capital), has recently launched a megaproject that will refurbish the historic Titanic headquarters into a plush string of luxury apartments.
 And yes, we do mean the beautiful and iconic ship that sunk to its fate.

-Located at 1 Cockspur Street, the development plan will see seven high end apartments spring in place of the grandiose headquarters of the White Star Line- the Grade II listed building, including a four-bedroom penthouse, designed to overlook the Trafalgar square.
-Each of the apartments will feature marble bathrooms, glittering chandeliers, engineered oak parquet flooring, vaulted ceilings, Poggenpohl kitchens and high-end artwork.
+Located at 1 Cockspur Street, the development plan will see seven high-end apartments spring in place of the grandiose headquarters of the White Star Line- the Grade II listed building, including a four-bedroom penthouse, designed to overlook the Trafalgar square.
+Each of the apartments will feature marble bathrooms, glittering chandeliers, engineered oak parquet flooring, vaulted ceilings, Poggenpohl kitchens, and high-end artwork.
 While there will be many additions to the overall décor, the entrance of the building and the ticket office of the cruise line will be preserved in their former state.
-A two-bedroom home in the luxury scheme will set you back by a nerve wrecking $25 million (one of the cheapest in the lot), with other plushier options retailing close to $100 million.
+A two-bedroom home in the luxury scheme will set you back by a nerve-wracking $25 million (one of the cheapest in the lot), with other plushier options retailing close to $100 million.
 Apart from the pride of living at the Titanic’s home ground, purchasers will also have access to an array of amenities, including a 24-hour concierge service.

-The historic grade II listed structure has also been home to names like the Barclays Bank, the Ministry of Defense and, more recently, the Texas Embassy, a restaurant and promotional center for the state.
+The historic grade II listed structure has also been home to names like the Barclays Bank, the Ministry of Defense, and, more recently, the Texas Embassy, a restaurant, and promotional center for the state.
 After the unfortunate saga of the Titanic, any little remains of the ship are sold for a golden price, for reasons obvious enough to be stated.
 That being said, these luxe apartments of Titanic fame are sure to be a success!